Master of art

 We have heard from a great many Photoshop and Illustrator specialists with limited CSS experience how spectacularly their workflow has improved.
 They are now designing in one of our responsive apps, directly for the web.

 The graphics programs are now used as they should, for creating supporting materials such as icons, backgrounds and for image effects*.
 No more laborious static prototyping for various screen sizes, just one design that can be viewed and adjusted for any device width.
 And the results are super spectacular too!

-Site Designer is a great tool for learning CSS and to design with Foundation or Bootstrap.
+Site Designer is a great tool for learning CSS and to design with Foundation, Bootstrap, and Materialize.
 The visual design controls in combination with the real-time preview provide an excellent feedback mechanism that helps to understand the effects of adding or changing CSS code.

 Sometimes we will link to more in-depth articles, tutorial videos or helpful tips originally created for these apps.
 Just thought to give you all the heads up when you notice a RFF, or RBB icon or reference — the instructions will apply to Site Designer in the same (or in similar) way.